-The price of a forklift also depends on the brand.
+The price of Wisconsin Forklifts also depends on the brand.
 Top-tier brands are usually costlier, but you can get more than the fancy tag.
 The higher cost margin of premium brands is often justified by durability, extended lifespan, and reliability.
 Normally, an electric warehouse forklift with a standard load capacity of 3,000 to 5,000 lbs. and a height of 20ft. has a price range of $15,000 to 25,000.
-There is also an extra cost of $2,500-$5,000 for battery and charger.
-If you wish to find a used, reconditioned one, it may cost $5,000 to $10,000.
-The price for a standard internal combustion forklift, meanwhile, may range from $15,000 to $30,000.
-A used one may cost $10,000-$15,000.

 Cities in Wisconsin